fpereiro/teishi/readme.md

 When `apres` is set to `true`, if `teishi.v` finds an error, instead of reporting it and returning `false`, *it returns the error message itself*.
 By doing this, you let the function calling `teishi.v` to capture the error message and decide if it should be printed or not to the user.
 Sometimes it is useful to use teishi's machinery to to find out whether a given condition is matched or not, without having to report an error.
 I had to use this functionality in lith, when checking whether a given input was of a [certain kind](https://github.com/fpereiro/lith/blob/9bdb176118026607f2c047a3b315954fcbd111d5/lith.js#L58) or of [some other kind](https://github.com/fpereiro/lith/blob/9bdb176118026607f2c047a3b315954fcbd111d5/lith.js#L61).
 If it belonged to neither kind, the error message would be reported, otherwise it wouldn't.

 For certain situations, you might want to do some other thing with the error message.
-For example, if you are validation an HTTP request, you might want to write the error into the response object.
+For example, if you are validating an HTTP request, you might want to write the error into the response object.
 This is where you can set `apres` to a function that receives the `error` as its sole argument:

 ```javascript
 function (request, response) {